HotaruCMS/HotaruCMS/READ_ME.txt

    2. Overwrite ALL the old files.
 If you've made any customizations, read this first: http://hotarucms.org/showthread.php?t=46
    3. Go to /install/upgrade.php
    4. When finished, delete the install folder.

+Note: If upgrading from Hotaru 0.7.5 to 0.8.X, you will also need to update your hotaru_settings.php file with changes in the new hotaru_settings_default.php file.

 First-time Installation